eyaget/academic-kickstart2/content/author/admin/_index.md

 +++

 I received a PhD degree (2019) in Computer Science (with a specialization in Cybersecurity) from [Singapore University of Technology and Design (SUTD)](https://www.sutd.edu.sg/), supervised by Prof. [Sudipta Chattopadhyay](https://sudiptac.bitbucket.io/), [Prof. Martin Ochoa](https://martin-ochoa.github.io/) and Dr. Huaqun Guo.
-I also received an MSc (2012) from [University of Trento (UNITN)](https://www.unitn.it/en), supervised by [Prof. Bruno Crispo](https://distrinet.cs.kuleuven.be/people/bruno), and a BSc (2008) from Arba Minch University, both in in Computer science.
+I also received an MSc (2012) from [University of Trento (UNITN)](https://www.unitn.it/en), supervised by [Prof. Bruno Crispo](https://distrinet.cs.kuleuven.be/people/bruno), and a BSc (2008) from Arba Minch University, both in in Computer Science.

-Currently, I am a research scientist in cybersecurity at the [Institute for Infocomm Research (I2R), A*STAR](https://www.a-star.edu.sg/i2r) (in Singapore).
+Currently, I am a Research Scientist in Cybersecurity at the [Institute for Infocomm Research (I2R), A*STAR](https://www.a-star.edu.sg/i2r) (in Singapore).
 Before joining SUTD (as a PhD student), I worked with Femar Consulting s.r.l (in Italy) as a Software Engineer.
-Prior to that, I worked as an assistant researcher in cybersecurity at the [Security \& Trust (ST)](https://st.fbk.eu/) unit of [Fondazione Bruno Kessler (FBK)](https://www.fbk.eu/en/) (in Italy).
-Previously, I was a Software Engineer (in cybersecurity) at the [Information Network Security Agency (INSA)](https://www.insa.gov.et/) (in Ethiopia).
+Prior to that, I worked as an Assistant Researcher in Cybersecurity at the [Security \& Trust (ST)](https://st.fbk.eu/) unit of [Fondazione Bruno Kessler (FBK)](https://www.fbk.eu/en/) (in Italy).
+Previously, I was a Software Engineer (in Cybersecurity) at the [Information Network Security Agency (INSA)](https://www.insa.gov.et/) (in Ethiopia).

 <!-- I am interested in include privacy and security of computer systems and critical infrastructures.-->